-As the game wore on, the snow began to fall creating an amazing atmosphere inside the stadium.
-The weather conditions slowed down the pace of play a bit and neither team was able to score during the rest of overtime and the five-minute overtime period.
+As the game wore on, the snow began to fall, creating a fantastic atmosphere inside the stadium.
+The weather conditions slowed down the pace of play a bit, and neither team was able to score during the rest of regulation and the five-minute overtime period.

 In the shootout, Ales Kotalik scored for the Sabres in the first round.
 Kris Letang tied it up in the second round before Sidney Crosby won the game with the Penguins’ third shot.
 Ty Conklin, who made 36 saves in regulation and overtime, stopped Tim Connolly and Maxim Afinogenov to give Pittsburgh the memorable victory.